vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

 You could omit the creation of the public IP and load balancer, as those resources would be automatically provisioned for your cluster.
 But when you provision them in an explicit way, if you later remove the Kubernetes cluster to replace it for a different one, you will maintain the same IP address.

-Several aditional resource groups will appear on your Azure account, that are automatically created to be able to serve your Kubernetes cluster requirements.
+Several additional resource groups will appear on your Azure account, that are automatically created to be able to serve your Kubernetes cluster requirements.

 _Improvement_: You could create the service principal using also Terraform, [example](https://medium.com/@kari.marttila/creating-azure-kubernetes-service-aks-the-right-way-9b18c665a6fa).